Experiencing Interruptions?

 Director Biography - Tadia Rice

 Rice is a global citizen with a passion for people and our world.
-For her service to several communities Rice has been honored by the City and County of Honolulu; United States Congress; California State Senate; and the United Nations Association.
-In 2022 Rice received the Stars of Oceania Leadership Award from the University of Hawaii.
-Prior to that she became a Medalist of Honor from the prestigious Ellis Island Honors Society, and in 2016 she was inducted as a Dame Knight by the Orthodox Order of Saint John, a preeminent international relief organization.
+For her service to several communities around the world Rice has been honored by the State of Hawaiʻi, City and County of Honolulu, US Congress, California State Senate, Stars of Oceania Leadership Award-University Hawai`i, United States Congress, California State Senate, and is a Medalist of Honor from the Ellis Island Honors Society.

 Add Director Biography